Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Analysis

-We also investigate the relation between the mass-normalized ECLE rate and star-formation rates (SFR) and specific SFRs (sSFRs) of the galaxies in the sample to test whether they strengthen the tentative positive correlation between rate and sSFR found in \citet{callow_2025_rateextremecoronal}.
+We also investigate the relation between the mass-normalised ECLE rate and star-formation rates (SFRs) and specific SFRs (sSFRs) of the galaxies in the sample to test whether they strengthen the tentative positive correlation between rate and sSFR found by \citet{callow_2025_rateextremecoronal}.
 This is shown in Figure~\ref{fig:rate_sfr_relation}.
-The mass-normalized rate continues to show no dependence on SFR, whereas the DESI EDR rate is consistent with the positive correlation with sSFR found previously.
-A likelihood ratio test continues to prefer a $1$\textsuperscript{st}-order polynomial over a $0$\textsuperscript{th}-order polynomial at a $>2\sigma$ confidence level.
-We also measure a Pearson r coefficient of $0.88$ with a p-value of $0.047$, indicating a hint of a correlation.
+The mass-normalised rate continues to show no dependence on SFR, whereas the DESI EDR rate is consistent with the positive correlation with sSFR found previously.
+A likelihood ratio test continues to prefer a first-order polynomial over a zeroth-order polynomial at a $>2\sigma$ confidence level.
+We also measure a Pearson $r$ coefficient of $0.88$ with a $p$-value of $0.047$, indicating a hint of a correlation.
 More measurements at a higher precision are needed to claim statistical significance of this relation.
 The DESI ECLEs also lie in similar regions of the SFR/sSFR vs. stellar mass phase space as the previously discovered ECLEs.
-These results of no dependence on SFR and a possible correlation with sSFR are very similar to the relations found for SNe Ia by \citet{graur_2015_unifiedexplanationsupernova}.
-Those correlations were explained as a consequence of the galaxy age-mass relation, in combination with the additional correlation between galaxy stellar mass and either SFR or sSFR, and the delay-time distribution of SNe Ia.
-Given the similarities between the relations in this work and \citet{graur_2015_unifiedexplanationsupernova}, future work may find a similar explanation is suitable for ECLEs and, by extension, TDEs.
+These results of no dependence on SFR and a possible correlation with sSFR are very similar to the relations found for Type Ia supernovae by \citet{graur_2015_unifiedexplanationsupernova}.
+Those correlations were explained as a consequence of the galaxy age-mass relation, in combination with the additional correlation between galaxy stellar mass and either SFR or sSFR, and the delay-time distribution of Type Ia supernovae.
+Given the similarities between the relations in this work and \citet{graur_2015_unifiedexplanationsupernova}, future studies may find a similar explanation is suitable for ECLEs and, by extension, TDEs.